Ersanio/snes-assembly-book/docs/collections/indexing.md

 Indexing is the act of accessing a collection of data from a certain offset, that offset being determined by an indexer.
 The registers X and Y are unmissable when it comes to indexing.
 They're called the "index" registers, after all.

 ## Tables
-'Tables' are simply a sequence of values.
+"Tables" are simply a sequence of values.
 They are used in at least two cases:
 * Conditional cases (e.g. a collection of speed values, depending on the entity's direction)
 * Values that represent an "asset" (e.g. graphics data, music data, level data)